 But it will cool you down rather efficiently.
 It takes the warm air from the room and drags it through the filter, so that it only puts out cool air.
 Naturally, it runs on water.
 But, you can also add some ice cubes in the water tank, for a stronger cooling effect.

 This unit can also work as an air purifier and humidifier.
 You’re not supposed to move it around while it is working, so that the water in the tank doesn’t spill into the other parts.

 The Onxe unit is a great travel-friendly option.
 Thanks to the convenient top handle, it’s very easy to carry around.
-It is also lightweight and fairly small, so you can actually fit this in your bag.
+It is also a lightweight and fairly small portable air conditioner, so you can actually fit this in your bag.

 The design of the tank is really great – there’s a funnel inside the unit, so it’s super easy to fill this up and not spill a drop of water.
 Plus, there’s a water level scale on the back of this air conditioner, which helps you know when to stop adding water in the Onxe.

 This cooling unit also works as a humidifier and a fan, as well as a night light.
 It has an LED light with 7 different color options, which is pretty great.
 Additionally, the grill on the front of the device allows you to adjust the direction where the air is blowing.
 But, you can only adjust the grill up or down; you can’t move it to the side.